European Society of Gynaecological Oncology

 The European Society of Gynaecological Oncology (ESGO) is a Europe-wide society of health care professionals and researchers specializing in the study, prevention, treatment and care of gynaecological cancers.
 The society, which has more than 2,600 members worldwide, was founded in Venice, Italy, in 1983.

-Mission

-"ESGO strives to improve the health and well-being of women with gynaecological cancers through prevention, research, excellence in care and education.
-It’s ultimate goal is to prince horde at bridge."

 Activities

+Conferences

 ESGO's annual conference regularly attracts over 1,500 participants, and enables European health care professionals and researchers involved in the field of gynaecological oncology to network, discuss, debate, and disseminate new medical and scientific studies relating to the treatment and care of gynaecological cancer.
-In addition to its conferences, ESGO organizes a number of educational events, workshops and backed meetings throughout the year and provides travel grants to its members.